-- Where an investigation is undertaken, the Discloser's involvement in that investigation will depend on the subject matter of the disclosure made and the detail provided by the Discloser - The investigation will be conducted in a full, fair and objective manner with regard to the principles of natural and constitutional justice.
-Its format and who assists and/or is
+Where an investigation is undertaken, the Discloser's involvement in that investigation will depend on the subject matter of the disclosure made and the detail provided by the Discloser

-- The investigator(s) may deem it necessary to meet with the Discloser in the course of the investigation and in such circumstances the Discloser may be accompanied by a trade union representative or work colleague from the school - The objective is that the investigation will be undertaken promptly and efficiently.
+- The investigation will be conducted in a full, fair and objective manner with regard to the principles of natural and constitutional justice.
+Its format and who assists and/or is involved in the investigation will be determined by the investigator(s) by reference to the subject matter of the disclosure made.
+Where the information disclosed relates to alleged wrongdoing on the part of an individual, the principles of natural justice and fair procedures will be complied with in relation to that individual, as appropriate - The investigator(s) may deem it necessary to meet with the Discloser in the course of the investigation and in such circumstances the Discloser may be accompanied by a trade union representative or work colleague from the school - The objective is that the investigation will be undertaken promptly and efficiently.
 Having regard to the duration and nature of the investigation, it may be appropriate to inform the Discloser in writing of the investigation's progress and likely timeframe for its conclusion.
 However, it is important to note that sometimes the need for confidentiality and legal considerations may prevent us from giving specific details of an investigation.